Coolshanlan/Machine-Learning-Template/README.md

 # Machine Learning Template
- This is a efficient machine learning template support ml model ensemble, logger, dataset and all utils that you need during training and inference.
+ This is a efficient machine learning template support ml model ensemble, trainable weighted sum ensemble method,logger, dataset and all utils that you need during training and inference.

 - <a href="#example_code">Example Code</a>
 - <a href="#features">Features</a>